carcasonne/wired/README.md

 ![overview image](Screenshots/main_overview.png)

 The application is designed for users who:
-- Maintain local music libraries
+- Maintain a local music library
-- Like keyboard shortcuts but als oappreciate using the mouse
+- Like keyboard shortcuts but also appreciate using the mouse
 - Want metadata visibility without visual clutter
-- Need efficient queue and playlist management
+- Need easy to use and understand playlists and queue.
+    - Reminiscent of traditional streaming players like Spotify

 ---